 Note: Some cities and counties have stricter rules than their states.
 Always check local laws and your company’s policy to understand your rights fully.

-In today’s fast-paced work culture, taking a sick day isn’t slacking, it’s smart.
+While most employees have a strong allegiance to their employers, taking a sick day isn’t slacking; it’s smart.
 Whether you're dealing with the flu, burnout, or a family health emergency, stepping away from work to recover protects your well-being and supports your team.

 Calling in sick shows you understand what it means to work responsibly: